Rapptz/discord.py/docs/api.rst

     if the message is not found in the internal message cache, then this event will not be called.
 Consider using :func:`on_raw_reaction_clear_emoji` instead.

-    This requires :attr:`Intents.reactions` to be enabled.

     .. versionadded:: 1.3

     :param reaction: The reaction that got cleared.
     :type reaction: :class:`Reaction`

 .. function:: on_raw_reaction_add(payload)

     Called when a message has a reaction added.
 Unlike :func:`on_reaction_add`, this is called regardless of the state of the internal message cache.

-    This requires :attr:`Intents.reactions` to be enabled.

     :param payload: The raw event payload data.
     :type payload: :class:`RawReactionActionEvent`